Updated May 25, 2023

 The following article Advantages of MongoDB provides a complete guide to the uses and advantages of MongoDB.
 MongoDB is a non-relational database and easy to scale.
 It is an open-source database written in C++.
 It supports ad-hoc query processing.
-It is presently used as a back-end database for organizations like Facebook, IBM, etc. It stores data in collection format.
-Content management, analytics, mobile application system uses MongoDB.
+Organizations like Facebook, IBM, etc., presently use it as a back-end database.
+It stores data in collection format.
+Content management, analytics, and mobile application system use MongoDB.
 MongoDB allows you to read the result of a write operation before you run to write the query.
 It serves all the queries from indexes.
-The reason it is most useful because it has no relationship and structure data concept needed.
+It is most useful because it has no relationship and structure data concept needed.
 It is a NoSQL database.
 The structure of one single object is clear to the users.

 Advantages of MongoDB